matloff/Rdsm/README.md

 To run, say with just 2 threads:

-1. Open 2 terminal windows, to be referred to as W1 and W2.
+1. Let's refer to the 2 terminal windows as W1 and W2.

 2. In W1, run